 We highly recommend the placement of an IV catheter and use of IV fluids to reduce risks during all anesthetic procedures.
 This allows us to have quick, available access to the circulatory system (blood) in case of an unforeseen emergency.
 The fluids help provide support to the circulatory system and prevent dehydration, as well as aid in a quicker recovery from anesthesia.

 Monitoring of patients during anesthesia is done in two ways.

-First, a veterinary technician is with your pet continuously from beginning of anesthesia to recovery.
+First, a veterinary technician is with your pet continuously from the beginning of anesthesia to recovery.
 Second, we have a computerized monitor that records heart rate, pulse rate, oxygen levels, respiration, ECG, and temperature.

 Our clinic strongly believes in compassionate, quality, medical care for our patients.
-As a result, all surgery patients will receive pain management before, during and after surgery.
+As a result, all surgery patients will receive pain management before, during, and after surgery.
 Additionally, pain medication may be prescribed for home use.
 Additional information will be given at discharge.
 We hope this program will reduce any discomfort experienced and aid in a quicker recovery.

 After the Procedure

 You can trust that we will contact you once your pet is out of surgery and in recovery.
 At that time, we will be in a better position to tell you when your pet may be discharged.
 You are welcome to check on your pet’s status.

 When you arrive to take your pet home, the receptionist will go over any adjustments to the original estimate based on what your pet actually needed that day.
 The veterinary technician will go over post-operative instructions with you.
 These instructions are important to your pet’s recovery.
 Please let us know if you find anything confusing or have any questions.